-This can be a very powerful way of organizing traditional web content.
+This can be a compelling way of organizing traditional web content.
 It also has some SEO advantages, as Google and other search engines can detect that Pages in a given section are related based on the structure of the Page addresses.

 Organize Pages by Menus

 Pages can also be organized by placing them on the WordPress custom menus.
-Menu location is determined by your theme.
+The menu location is determined by your theme.
 Most themes include a primary menu that appears near the top of your website.
-By adding your most important Pages to the primary menu, you can ensure that your visitors will find what they’re looking for.
+By adding your most essential Pages to the primary menu, you can ensure that your visitors will find what they’re looking for.

 Pages of lower importance can be positioned on secondary menus — many themes include footer menus or utility menus.
 You can even add menus to any sidebar location using a WordPress menu widget.

-The point is that menus are a key way that Pages are organized and presented to your visitors.
+The point is that menus are a critical way that Pages are organized and presented to your visitors.

-These are cornerstone Pages featuring the most important information that seldom changes.
+These are cornerstone Pages featuring the essential information that seldom changes.
 This is the information you want your visitors to easily find without a lot of effort.

 Other Things That Make Pages Different From Posts